Skip to main contentArrow Right

 • Dynamic identity federation: Bridge many-to-many identity relationships without hardcoding federation flows.

-• Passwordless authentication: Built-in support for passkeys, magic links, one-time passwords (OTPs), and social login.
+• Passwordless authentication: Built-in passkeys, magic links, OTPs, and social login.

 • Omnichannel authentication: Unified flows for web, mobile, and partner apps.

-• Adaptive MFA: Enforce MFA only when risk signals are detected, using multiple MFA options.
+• Adaptive MFA: MFA enforced only when risk signals are detected, with multiple MFA options.

-• Developer flexibility: SDKs and APIs for modern frameworks, with options for hosted or custom UIs.
+• Developer flexibility: SDKs and APIs for modern frameworks, with hosted or custom UI options.

 A screenshot of a software interface titled SSO Setup Suite on a light blue and white background.
 The interface features a sidebar on the left and a main selection area on the right.
 The sidebar is divided into two sections: SSO Configuration, which includes Identity Provider (IdP) Selection, Service Provider Information, Identity Provider Information, User Attribute Mapping, SSO Domains, and Testing; and SCIM Configuration.
 The main area is titled Identity Provider (IdP) Selection with the instructional text: Select the IdP vendor.
 If you do not find the IdP, use the generic configuration options at the bottom of the screen.
 Below a search bar, there is a grid of tiles representing various IdP vendors, including Google Workspace, OKTA, Azure Entra ID, Microsoft AD FS, PingFederate, PingOne, onelogin, Keycloak, and JumpCloud.